-We can just picture the leaders of today of the nations saying this to themselves in various phrasings, or at least acting as if that is the way they believe.
-And we are seeing it in an even greater way today in our leader of this nation who, while he destroys and demolishes the country—deteriorates it—(and the nation helps him through everyone’s sin), we see that he is getting more proud that he does more destruction.
-And that is exactly what happened to Israel and will eventually happen to the Gentile nations of the world.
+We can just picture the leaders of the nations today saying this to themselves in various phrasings, or at least acting as if that is the way they believe.
+We are seeing it in an even greater way today in the leader of this nation who, while he destroys and demolishes the country—deteriorates it—(and the nation helps him through everyone’s sin), we see that he is getting more proud that he does more destruction.
+That is exactly what happened to Israel and will eventually happen to the Gentile nations of the world.

-Now this is a true statement in one sense, that is the statement here in Daniel.
+This is a true statement in one sense, that is, the statement here in Daniel.
 Nebuchadnezzar has built Babylon, and he has undoubtedly done it for his own glory.
 But in forgetting God, who had given him the opportunity to create such magnificence, Nebuchadnezzar was actually taking God’s glory to himself.
 Like all secular humanists, he was saying that all that exists is of man, by man, and for man’s glory.
-And that is a true expression of the earthly city.
+That is a true expression of the earthly city.

 Second, reality has only one explanation: the fittest survive—whether a biological mutation, a government, or an ideal.
 Nebuchadnezzar believed that he built Babylon by his own mighty power.